-- The Women’s Environment and Development Organization Gender Climate Tracker provides data and analysis on women’s participation in climate diplomacy and on gender-responsive climate policy.
+- The Women’s Environment and Development Organization’s Gender Climate Tracker provides data and analyses on women’s participation in climate diplomacy and gender-responsive climate policies.

-- The World Values Survey analyses public opinion from 60 countries (for the last wave of the survey) on many subjects, including membership of different organizations:
+- The World Values Survey analyses public opinion from 100 countries (for the last wave of the survey, 2017-2022) on many topics, including membership of different organizations:

 Technology and Innovation

 - The UNESCO offers statistical insights into education, science, culture and communication.